PeterShin23/remote-coder/README.md

    - Built-in Slack thread commands (either `!command` or `@remote-coder command`):
      - `!use <agent-id>` / `@remote-coder use <agent-id>` – use a different coding agent in the current session.
      - `!status` / `@remote-coder status` – display the active agent and message history count.
-     - `!review` / `@remote-coder review pr` – list unresolved GitHub review comments for the session’s pull request and immediately run the active agent to address them (requires GitHub token + project metadata).
+     - `!review` / `@remote-coder review pr` – list unresolved GitHub review comments for the session's pull request and immediately run the active agent to address them (requires GitHub token + project metadata).
      - `!end` / `@remote-coder end` – end the current session (start a new Slack thread to reset state).
+     - `!purge` / `@remote-coder purge` – cancel all running agent tasks and clear all sessions (useful for resetting daemon state without restarting).
      - `!help` / `@remote-coder help` – show the available commands.
    - **Automatic PR workflow**:
      - When an agent edits files in a session, Remote Coder creates (or reuses) a branch named `remote-coder-<session-id>`, commits the changes, pushes to `origin`, and opens/updates a pull request against the project’s default base branch.